theiliad/mosaic-backup/content/thinking/the-show-must-go-on.md

 featuredImage: /img/thinking/the-show-must-go-on.jpg
 category: strategy
 author: Colette McLaughlin
----

-### Webinar hosting and ideas for a live webinar or large-scale virtual event.
+description: Webinar hosting and ideas for a live webinar or large-scale virtual event.
 Moving your event online due to coronavirus?
 See multimedia webinar hosting options.
+---

 It’s no secret that the spread of coronavirus has turned the marketing industry upside down.
 On the cusp of a traditionally busy season of conferences, mobile tours, and large-scale events like Coachella and SXSW, brands are re-evaluating their live events strategy - some turning to digitalevents with others choosing to cancel festivities altogether.